 The Top Certifications requested are also closely related to the county and region’s targeted industry sectors.
-The certification that is most often required for applicants is that of a Registered Nurse, followed by a Class A Certified Driver’s License.
+The certification that is most often required for applicants is that of a Registered Nurse, followed by a Driver’s License.
 The top 10 certifications requested by employers in jobs postings are summarized in the following table.

-Top Certifications by 2015 Job Postings - DeKalb County
+Top Certifications by 2017 Job Postings - DeKalb County